Reviews You Can Rely On

 Have your hiking essentials ready to go?
 Backpack?
 Check.
 Sun protection?
 Check.
 Granola bars?
 Check.
 Boots?
 You'll want a good pair on your side before you hit the trails.

-We have tested hiking boots for well over a decade, with over 80 unique models bought and pitted head-to-head.
-This updated review analyzes 17 great options available today.
+We have tested hiking boots for well over a decade, with nearly 100 unique models bought and pitted head-to-head.
+This updated review analyzes 21 great hiking boots available today.
 Our team of alpine guides and backcountry enthusiasts spent months hiking through mountains, deserts, and forests on the trail and off before scoring, ranking, and passing final judgment on all the models in our lineup.
-The resulting review has in-depth details on specific performance areas and recommendations for finding the right hiking gear for your budget.

 We love each and every iteration of the Hoka Kaha.
 The boot is extra comfortable with the plush sole and stable base.
 We have taken these shoes out on many trails over the years and have always been pleased.
 The Merrell Moab 3 Mid Waterproof is another boot that we have loved year after year.
 This boot is far more affordable than most but offers exceptional performance across the board.